bjivanov/repo-api/README.md

 ### Github
 Repo-api uses both GitHub GraphQl API v4 and Rest API v3.
 In order to use these you need to create an access token in your github account and set it to the env. variable `GITHUB_TOKEN`.
+Token can be generated [here](https://github.com/settings/tokens).

 You can specify the GitHub organization for which you want to see pinned repos by setting env. variable `GITHUB_ORGANIZATION`, which defaults to `vmware`